renovatebot/renovate/docs/usage/golang.md

 ## How It Works

 1. Renovate searches in each repository for any `go.mod` files
-1. Renovate extracts existing dependencies from `require` statements
+2. Renovate extracts existing dependencies from `require` statements
-1. Renovate resolves the dependency's source repository and checks for SemVer tags if found.
-Otherwise commits and `v0.0.0-....` syntax will be used
+3. Renovate resolves the dependency's source repository and checks for SemVer tags if found.
+Otherwise, commits and `v0.0.0-....` syntax will be used
-1. If Renovate finds an update, Renovate will update `go.mod` to the new value
+4. If Renovate finds an update, Renovate will update `go.mod` to the new value
-1. Renovate runs `go get` to update the `go.sum` files (you can configure which directory are included using the `goGetDirs` option)
+5. Renovate runs `go get` to update the `go.sum` files (you can configure which directory are included using the `goGetDirs` option)
-1. If the user has enabled the option `gomodUpdateImportPaths` in the [`postUpdateOptions`](./configuration-options.md#postupdateoptions) array, then Renovate uses [mod](https://github.com/marwan-at-work/mod) to update import paths on major updates, which can update any Go source file
+6. If the user has enabled the option `gomodUpdateImportPaths` in the [`postUpdateOptions`](./configuration-options.md#postupdateoptions) array, then Renovate uses [mod](https://github.com/marwan-at-work/mod) to update import paths on major updates, which can update any Go source file
-1. If the user has any of the available `gomodTidy` options (e.g. `gomodTidy1.17`) in the [`postUpdateOptions`](./configuration-options.md#postupdateoptions), then Renovate runs `go mod tidy` with the respective options (multiple options are allowed).
+7. If the user has any of the available `gomodTidy` options (e.g. `gomodTidy1.17`) in the [`postUpdateOptions`](./configuration-options.md#postupdateoptions), then Renovate runs `go mod tidy` with the respective options (multiple options are allowed).
-1. `go mod vendor` is run if vendored modules are detected
+8. `go mod vendor` is run if vendored modules are detected
-1. A PR will be created with `go.mod`,`go.sum`, and any updated vendored files updated in the one commit
+9. A PR will be created with `go.mod`,`go.sum`, and any updated vendored files updated in the one commit
-1. If the source repository has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR
+10. If the source repository has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR

 ## Enabling Go Modules Updating